 This way you can complete the project much faster since you are using the processing power of all the computers in the bank.
 In other words, you can work on a task with one computer for a million years, or you can use a million computers to complete the task in a year.
 To be able to do that, you need a distributed computing course.

-Enroll in this course and learn how to build distributed Python apps, get a necessary Python Celery tutorial.
+Enroll in this distributed computing tutorial and learn how to build distributed Python apps, get a necessary Python Celery tutorial.
 These skills will let you advance in career, enhance your knowledge and become the building blocks of going even further.
 And this process does not have to be dull, in this course you'll see that learning is involving and fun!

 Timothy Mugayi is a software engineering enthusiast with 12+ years working experience on all layers of enterprise software development – from database, core backend to UI, architecting, reporting, automated testing, deployment and integration.
 Someone with the blend of education (Bachelor’s degree Hons in Computer Software Engineering), work experience (senior-level e-business application developer, software developer, analyst, and team lead) and great passion for teaching!